Skip to content

 Editor's Note

 I started in coffee as a barista trainer in 2012, teaching extraction and machine workflow to staff across contract caterers, restaurant chains, and hotel groups.
 Over 14 years I have spent time behind the bar, on the road selling espresso machines to best coffee roasters in the UK, and tasting coffee at close to 300 roasteries from Edinburgh to Exeter.
-Several providers on this list are places I have visited, trained at, or been a paying customer.
+Several roasters on this list are places I have visited, trained at, or been a paying customer.
 Where that is the case, I say so.

 - James Bellis, Health and Wellness Editor